microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension_post_opentypeextension.md

   - The type `Microsoft.Graph.OpenTypeExtension`.
   - The extension name "Com.Contoso.Referral".
-  - Additional data to be stored as 3 custom properties in the JSON payload: `companyName`, `expirationDate`, and `dealValue`.
+  - Additional data to be stored as three custom properties in the JSON payload: `companyName`, `expirationDate`, and `dealValue`.

 <!-- {
   "blockType": "request",